chrisj42/CharacterReplacer/README.md

 #### Finishing up

 Finally... once all your materials are set up, open your skeletal mesh assets and assign the materials / material instances you created to their respective material slots.
 For most avatars, they will likely be the same ones, minus any eye or other head-only material slots on the 1p version.

+***Shadows:***
+You can steal the shadow assets used by the base game if you want to make sure your avatar actually has a shadow in the game as well.
+To do so, you need to set up Placeholder assets in your *starter project* (not your mod folder), if they aren't there already; the docs describe placeholders here, but it's fairly simple: https://docs.ficsit.app/satisfactory-modding/latest/Development/ReuseGameFiles.html#_creating_the_placeholders
+We want to create placeholders for:
+- /Game/FactoryGame/Character/Player/Mesh/1PCharacter_Shadow (Physics Asset) - turns out this is used for both first and third person shadows, for some reason.
+When it asks for a Skeletal Mesh, assign SK_Pioneer_1P_01 from the same folder.

+In the Editor for the Skeletal Mesh Asset for both your 1P and 3P avatars, take a look at the Asset Details pane, scroll down to the Lighting section, and for the Shadow Physics Asset, select the placeholder you just created.

+This should enable the normal in game character shadow for your avatar.
+If you want a custom shadow, you're free to create/use your own Physics Asset, but you're on your own as I don't actually personally understand much about how unreal physics assets or shadow rendering works.

 > [!NOTE]
 > Wondering about physics simulation / bounciness on extra bones?
 I'll try getting a guide up on it if I can figure out how to do it better, but I had success using trail controllers in a post-process animation blueprint.
 Set your furthest bone as the main one and tell it how many bones up the chain to simulate.